FleetCor Technologies (FLT) Q3 2017 Results - Earnings Call Transcript

 Danyal Hussain - Morgan Stanley & Co.
 LLC

 Got it.
 Thanks.
 And then, just a question on – a two-part question, I guess, on gift and then organic growth.
-The gift was low (44:32), you were able to accelerate through that.
+The gift was slow (44:32), you were able to accelerate through that.
 So, just talk a bit about your outlook for gift and what the plan is there.
-And then, more broadly, how you're thinking about organic growth and that you think (44:42) against the context of your 10% target that you've historically focused on?
+And then, more broadly, how you're thinking about organic growth and you think (44:42) against the context of your 10% target that you've historically focused on?
 Thanks.

 Ronald F. Clarke - FleetCor Technologies, Inc.